 Handwashing and Hand-Sanitizing

 Upon arrival, students and staff sanitize their hands.
 Hands will be washed frequently throughout the day with soap and water for at least 20 seconds.
 Hand sanitizer is available when soap and water are not, and sanitizing stations are conveniently located throughout the facility.

-Each class is considered a ‘pod’ Each pod/class stays together throughout the day and maintains a 6-foot distance between other pods to enhance safety.
+Each class is considered a ‘pod.’
+Classes will be with the same teachers as much as possible.
+Each pod/class stays together throughout the day and maintains a 6-foot distance between other pods to enhance safety.
 Within the classroom, students are spaced 3 feet apart, and a 6-foot distance is maintained while eating.
 All staff members must maintain a 6-foot distance between each other and the students.
 For Nursery – Pre-K, each classroom will have mini pods and students will stay within those mini pods for all interactions.

 Our building is well ventilated.
 We have an upgraded HVAC system, and each classroom has large operable windows.

 Furnishings such as some learning centers and extra shelving have been removed from classrooms to create more space within each room.

 Larger play areas are set up outside of the classroom for safer use.